 - NYSE: A history of the New York Stock Exchange.

 - SEC: The official website of the US Securities and Exchange Commission.

 - NASDAQ: The largest electronic-based stock exchange in the United States.

 - CBOE: The largest options exchange in the world.

 Here’s a glossary of stock market terms, suitable for beginners just learning how to pick stocks.

 After-hours Deal: The stock market usually closes at 4:00pm.
 After this scheduled time, deals can also be made but the transaction is dated the next day, known as an after-hours deal.

 Annual Report: An audit report to shareholders produced yearly.
-This report is produced by all publicly quoted companies.
+This report of stock market news is produced by all publicly quoted companies.

 Balance Sheet: The financial statement which shows the liabilities and assets of a company.

 Bargain: Regarding sale or purchase in the stock market, bargain is a common word.